🔮 Quantum 02 · Rydberg Blockade Lab

 gives the binding energy E_b = R_y / n*² (in eV) with R_y = 13.6057 eV.
 Orbital radius scales as ⟨r⟩ ≈ n*² a₀ (mean value for s-wave; accurate to ~10%).
 Radiative lifetime: τ ∝ n*³ for low-l states, ∝ n*⁵ for high-l circular states.

-Rydberg Blockade Calculator
+Rydberg Blockade Lab

 Van der Waals blockade radius Rb for two atoms both driven to the Rydberg state.
 C₆ values are approximations scaled from published data, use ARC for precision calculations.